munene-m/news-site/README.md

 ## Description

-A news website that helps users stay in touch with trends and breaking news in the cryptocurrency industry
+A news website that helps users stay in touch with trends and breaking news in technology

 This template should help get you started developing with Vue 3 in Vite.